blaenk/blaenk.github.io/provider/notes/rust.markdown

 # Types

-Primitive types available in Rust include.
 There are no implicit type conversions.
 Instead, the `as` keyword is used to perform explicit type conversions.
 The `type` keyword can be used to create type aliases.

 Category          Types
 ---------         ------